wimpytoad/clown-hub/README.md

 - Realm for local data storage https://realm.io/
 - Turbine for coroutines testing
 - Material3 dynamic themes (did not enjoy absence of basic elements in Material3, cmon its been two years already!)
+Works for Android 12+ only due to dynamic theming (which usage I wanted to enforce).
+Change wallpapers to see colors change!